 April 5: Anthea Hamilton in conversation with Todd Gray at the Schindler House

-April 15: Screening of In the Name of the Place by Mel Chin and the GALA Committee at the City of West Hollywood Council Chambers (625 N San Vicente Boulevard)
+April 15 (rescheduled for May 19): Screening of In the Name of the Place by Mel Chin and the GALA Committee at the City of West Hollywood Council Chambers (625 N San Vicente Boulevard)